dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 **Skip Blurry Barcodes**

-DeblurModes is the parameter that controls the ability to decode blurry barcodes.
-When processing the barcodes, DBR will try all available deblur modes until the barcodes are decoded successfully.
-Therefore, the more deblur modes you set, the more opportunity you have to decode a blurry image.
+`DeblurModes` is the parameter that controls the ability to decode blurry barcodes.
+There are multiple modes available under the index of `DeblurModes`.
+The more modes you enable, the more effort the library will spend to decode images.
 However, the blurry images are error-prone.
-When it is unnecessary to decode the blurry barcode in the usage scenario, you can reduce the DeblurModes settings to ensure the barcode decoding accuracy instead of the read rate.
+Therefore, the risk of misreading is increased at the same time when the read rate on blurry images is improved.

+When decoding on image:

+- enable high-level accuracy settings via other parameters when the deblur level is high.

+When decoding on video streaming:

+- enable low-level `DeblurModes` and let the barcode reader processing on high-quality frames only.

 **Related API(s)/Parameter(s)**